Welcome to Chattanooga Parks!

 The City of Chattanooga has an extensive network of public parks, playgrounds, walking trails, and leisure facilities.
 The City, in cooperation with Hamilton County, provides 4,800 acres of park space for passive and active recreation by residents and visitors.
 The City also maintains linear greenways and trails totaling 35 miles throughout the City.

 The City's close proximity to lakes, rivers, and mountains provides additional opportunities for recreation.

 Check out Chattanooga's newest park, Main Terrain, located in downtown Chattanooga!
 Click for more information!

 We continue to expand and improve parks using the 21st Century Waterfront Plan for downtown areas and the ReCreate 2008 Plan for neighborhoods.
-We are establishing the City of Chattanooga as a growing leader in how we develop green spaces to achieve improved quality of life for families and individuals through conservation and preservation of our city's natural resources.
+We are establishing Chattanooga as a growing leader in how we develop green spaces to achieve improved quality of life for families and individuals through conservation and preservation of our City's natural resources.